DerekDuan615/5G-Bit-Flipping-Attack-Exploration/README.md

 # Introduction #

-This branch documents the experimental work associated with the research presented in the paper "Bit-Flipping Attack Exploration and Countermeasure in 5G Networks", which is accepted for publication at the REUNS Workshop, IEEE MASS 2025
+This branch documents the experimental work associated with the research presented in the paper "Bit-Flipping Attack Exploration and Countermeasure in 5G Networks", which is published at the REUNS Workshop co-located with IEEE MASS 2025.

 # Background #